nicolo-rinaldi/NLP/README.md

-# Neural transition-based parsing for dependency grammars
+# Neural transition-based parsing for dependency grammars with Arc-Eager